microsoft/pbiworkshops/ALM Toolkit In An Hour/README.md

 **Important Note:** The target model compatibility level must be greater than or equal to the compatibility level of the source model. **Currently not all properties are supported within Power BI Desktop for merging.**

-### Objective: Compare schema differences after a change has been made.
+### Objective - Compare schema differences after a change has been made.

 ## Instructions